Skip to Main Content

 • Is software needed to gather or analyze the data?

-• Will you publish your data?
+• Will you publish your raw data?

 If your study involves human participants, you will need to seek approval from the Research Ethics Board by submitting a detailed plan that includes how you will properly manage, storage, and use the data you collect.
 If your project plan changes at some point in any way, you might also need to submit an amendment or seek re-approval.